 As with the Steam Link device, all the Raspberry Pi’s listed are capable of handling resolutions of up to 1080p.
 The Raspberry Pi 4B and 400 can handle up to 4K resolution.

-From a USB point of view, all the Raspberry Pi’s allows for an extra game controller or peripheral to be connected when a keyboard and mouse is also connected.
+From a USB point of view, all the Raspberry Pi’s allows for an extra game controller or peripheral to be connected when a keyboard and mouse are also connected.

 Bluetooth is present on the Steam Link device and all the listed Raspberry Pis.
 The Raspberry Pi 4B and 400 have Bluetooth 5.0 instead of 4.0.